dataPipelineAU/jwebsite/_posts/2015-08-03-summary-of-pyconau.markdown

 ###Easy wins with Cython: fast and multi-core
 While Python has a reputation of being a slow language to run, this usually isn't true, and Caleb Hattingh outlined how to use Cython to speed it up anyway.
 Very little work needed to be done to get Cython working on some code, and the speed-up gains were over 8000% (I'm not joking!).
-For code that has lots of computation to do, this may be one of the better options, instead of going to another langauge.
+For code that has lots of computation to do, this may be one of the better options, instead of going to another language.